Everscent/Finite-State-Machine-Pattern/README.md

 Finite State Machine Pattern in Unity is a demo project part of a tutorial that can be found on www.DoorApps.com.
 It consists in a simple scene with a sphere representing the playing character, that can be moved with the arrow keys, and a cylinder representing the enemy "monster".
-The enemy is "asleep" till the sphere gets closer, then the cylinder wakes up and initiate the "attack" mode, which in this simple projects just mean that it start jumping.
+The enemy is "asleep" till the sphere gets closer, then the cylinder wakes up and initiate the "attack" mode, which in this simple projects just means that it starts jumping.
 </p>